 Sorry, not buying it.
 I have higher expectations for you.
-You need to hold yourself to a higher standard for the sake of your child's long-term spiritual, intellectual, and emotional development.
+Your child's long-term spiritual, intellectual, and emotional development depends on it.
 This stuff matters.

-3. Relationship: Your most important goal is creating a relationship in which your child feels safe, heard, and understood.
-Attune to what your child is feeling, put yourself in their shoes, and treat them with the same respect you expect from them - especially when they're acting disrespectful.
+3. Relationship: Your most important goal is creating a high-quality relationship in which your child feels safe, heard, and understood.
+Can you attune to what your child is feeling, listen to understand their perspective, and treat them with the same respect you expect from them (even when they're acting disrespectfully)?

 5. Progress not perfection: Don't expect your child to get it right, right away.
-Not on the first, second, or even 50th try.
+Not on the first, second, or even fifth try.
 Instead, be consistent in challenging them to take baby steps away from their comfort zone.
-Focus on every small step they make in the right direction.
+Celebrate the victories and reflect on the challenges without blame or judgment.
 Let them know when you're proud of their effort, and that you trust them to handle the consequences.
 Give honest feedback and positive encouragement to guide them toward higher and higher levels of ability.

 6. Accountability: Communicate reasonable expectations and limits to help your child think through to the future consequences of their decisions.
 Say what you mean, and mean what you say.
-Then DO IT.
-If you are not consistent, your child will not trust you.
+If you don't follow through on your words, your child will not trust you.
 If your child does not trust you, they will not follow your lead.
 Why should they?

 7. Play, have fun: Play does two critical things for our executive functioning.
 It creates a safe space where we can be free to express ourselves and test new ideas without fear of failure.
 It also allows us to tap into our creativity and wonder; to feel energized, alive, and joyful.
 What's the point of growing up and acting like an adult if adults are so boring and unimaginative?
 If you can't bring out the child in the adult, you won't bring out the adult in the child.